-Figure 1.1 Image of the Universe when it first became transparent, 400 thousand years after the Big Bang, taken over five years by the Wilkinson Microwave Anisotropy Probe (WMAP) satellite.
-Slight density inhomogeneities at the level of one part in $\sim 10^5$ in the otherwise uniform early Universe imprinted hot and cold spots in the temperature map of the cosmic microwave background on the sky.
-The fluctuations are shown in units of $\mu \rm K$ , with the unperturbed temperature being 2.73 K. The same primordial inhomogeneities seeded the large-scale structure in the present-day Universe.
+Figure 1.1 Image of the Universe when it first became transparent, 400,000 years after the Big Bang, taken over 5 years by the Wilkinson Microwave Anisotropy Probe (WMAP) satellite (see Color Plate 1 for a color version of this figure).
+Slight density inhomogeneities at the level of one part in $\sim \!
+10^5$ in the otherwise uniform early Universe imprinted hot and cold spots in the temperature map of the cosmic microwave background on the sky.
+The fluctuations are shown in units of microkelvins, and the unperturbed temperature is 2.725 K. The same primordial inhomogeneities seeded the large-scale structure in the present-day Universe.
 The existence of background anisotropies was predicted in a number of theoretical papers three decades before the technology for taking this image became available.
+Courtesy of NASA and the WMAP Science Team.

-Figure credit: WMAP/NASA, http://map.gsfc.nasa.gov/ period, when the primordial soup evolved into the rich zoo of objects we now see.
+the Universe was dark, stars had not yet formed, and the cosmic microwave background no longer traced the distribution of matter.
+And this is precisely the most interesting period, when the primordial soup evolved into the rich zoo of objects we now see.
 How can astronomers see this dark yet crucial time?

-The situation is similar to having a photo album of a person that begins with the first ultra-sound image of him or her as an unborn baby and then skips to some additional photos of his or her years as teenager and adult.
-The late photos do not simply show a scaled up version of the first image.
+The situation is similar to having a photo album of a person that begins with the first ultrasound image of him or her as an unborn baby and then skips to some additional photos of his or her years as teenager and adult.
+The later photos do not simply show a scaled-up version of the first image.
 We are currently searching for the missing pages of the cosmic photo album that will tell us how the Universe evolved during its infancy to eventually make galaxies like our own Milky Way.

-The observers are moving ahead along several fronts.
+Observers are moving ahead along several fronts.
 The first involves the construction of large infrared telescopes on the ground and in space that will provide us with new (although rather expensive!) photos of galaxies in the Universe at intermediate ages.
-Current plans include ground-based telescopes which are 24-42 meter in diameter, and NASA's successor to the Hubble Space Telescope, the James Webb Space Telescope.
+Current plans include ground-based telescopes 24-42 m in diameter and NASA's successor to the Hubble Space Telescope, the James Webb Space Telescope (JWST).
 In addition, several observational groups around the globe are constructing radio arrays that will be capable of mapping the three-dimensional distribution of cosmic hydrogen left over from the Big Bang in the infant Universe.
 These arrays are aiming to detect the long-wavelength (redshifted 21-cm) radio emission from hydrogen atoms.
-Coincidentally, this long wavelength (or low frequency) overlaps with the band used for radio and television broadcasting, and so these telescopes include arrays of regular radio antennas that one can find in electronics stores.
+Coincidentally, this long wavelength (or low frequency) overlaps the band used for radio and television broadcasting, and so these telescopes include arrays of regular radio antennas that one can find in electronics stores.
 These antennas will reveal how the clumpy distribution of neutral hydrogen evolved with cosmic time.
-By the time the Universe was a few hundreds of millions of years old, the hydrogen distribution had been punched with holes like swiss cheese.
+By the time the Universe was a few hundreds of millions of years old, the hydrogen distribution had been punched with holes and resembled Swiss cheese.
 These holes were created by the ultraviolet radiation from the first galaxies and black holes, which ionized the cosmic hydrogen in their vicinity.

-Theoretical research has focused in recent years on predicting the signals expected from the above instruments and on providing motivation for these ambitious observational projects.
+Theoretical research has focused in recent years on predicting the signals expected from the telescopes described and on providing motivation for these ambitious observational projects.

-All of these predictions are generated in the context of the modern cosmological paradigm, which turns the Big Bang model into a quantitative tool for understanding our Universe.
-In the remainder of this chapter, we will briefly describe the essential aspects of this paradigm for understanding the formation of the first galaxies in the Universe.
+All these predictions are generated in the context of the modern cosmological paradigm, which turns the Big Bang model into a quantitative tool for understanding our Universe.
+In the remainder of this chapter, we briefly describe the essential aspects of this paradigm for understanding the formation of the first galaxies in the Universe.

-1.2 STANDARD COSMOLOGICAL MODEL
+1.2 Standard Cosmological Model